Abnormal vaginal bleeding includes any vaginal bleeding that occurs

 A vaginal discharge that is pink or brown, possibly containing small amounts of blood

-Thinning and drying of the lining of the uterus or vagina (the most common cause)
+Thinning of the lining of the uterus or vagina (genitourinary syndrome of menopause)

 Use of estrogen or other hormone therapy, particularly when use is stopped